GrewalBalraj/MyDiscordBot/README.md

 # Credits:

-I would like to express my gratitude to the following APIs that greatly contributed to the functionality and features of MyBot:
+I would like to express my gratitude to the following APIs that contributed to the functionality and features of MyBot:

 Weather API:
   * Name: OpenWeather